 Manhattan Life is a specialized company that offers niche products, including no-exam life insurance.
-Although smaller in size, Manhattan Life has a unique focus that may be of interest to certain individuals.
-In this review, we will take a closer look at the company and its offerings to help readers make an informed decision about whether Manhattan Life is the best choice for their life insurance needs among the many options available in the market.
+Although smaller in size, Manhattan Life has a unique focus that may interest certain individuals.
+In this review, we will take a closer look at the company and its offerings to help readers decide whether Manhattan Life is the best choice for their life insurance needs among the many options available in the market.

 Compare over 50 top life insurance companies instantly.